Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

 What's worth to mention is that Anaga mountains are located in the northern part of the island, so the weather is rather chilly there.
 As strong winds are very common there, I highly recommend taking some windproof clothes.

-Fresh brisk air, few tourists, unspoiled nature and amazing view on Atlantic Ocean - is there more to ask for?
+Fresh brisk air, few tourists, unspoiled unique nature and amazing view on Atlantic Ocean - is there more to ask for?
 So, if you're in need of peace and quiet, go to Anaga mountains.
-Chances are that the only companions you'll have there will be goats .
+Chances are that the only companions you'll have there will be goats. 😉

-If you want to stay close to Parque Natural de Anaga, then getting a room in Tenerife's capital is a great idea.
+If you want to stay close to Anaga Rural Park, then getting a room in Tenerife's capital is a great idea.

 You can check available hotels here: